triolinho/stats_project/README.md

 Statistical Testing
 -
-Compare arrests in the two most popular film locations using a two-sample t-test to see if the average number of felonies in each film location is significantly different.
+1) Compare arrests in the two most popular film locations using a two-sample t-test to see if the average number of felonies in each film location is significantly different.

 <img src = "images/most_precincts.png">

 - H(a): You can use past crime statistics to determine which area will have more crime.

-- H(0): Past years' crime statistics cannot be used to predict future crime rates in one area over another
+- H(0): Past years' crime statistics cannot be used to predict future crime rates in one area over another.

   - Alpha = 0.05
   - p-value = 0.0001 for major felonies, even lower for all other major crimes

 Result: We can reject the null hypothesis for each type of crime.

+2) Compare crime rates and frequency of filming
+- H(a): Crime rates are lower in areas that are filmed in frequently.
+- H(0): There is no relationship between crime rates and filming frequency.

 Conclusions
 -